 Timber production is the principal land use within the Assessment Area, and this is not expected to change in the foreseeable future.
 Gualala Redwood's portion of the assessment area will continue to be managed for sustained timber production and the enrichment of all forest resource attributes.
-The present or future THPs in proximity to the Steam Donkey THP are the recently approved THPs 1-23-00073-MEN, 1-22-00042-SON and 1-22-00043-SON within the Big Pepperwood Creek and Mouth Of Gualala watersheds.
+The present or future THPs in proximity to the Steam Donkey THP are the recently approved THPs 1-23-00073-MEN, 1-22-00042-SON and 1-22-00043-SON, as well as a newly prepared plan "Coppertop THP" within the Big Pepperwood Creek and Mouth Of Gualala watersheds.
 Within the Big Pepperwood Creek watershed, there is one NTMP with active NTOs in the last 10 years (1-08NTMP-009; NTO 4), as well as areas of the NTMP that have not yet been operated on.
 In the Mouth of Gualala Watershed, there are two active NTMPS, however there have not been NTOs filed in the last 10 years.
 Areas of NTMPs without NTOs can be considered future projects as well.